 - Has a chronic disease like arthritis that makes tasks like opening jars or buttoning a shirt difficult

-A: If your parents or other loved ones find it difficult to enjoy a high quality of life without your help, then the best senior care option may be in-home assistance.
-Home Instead professional CAREGiversSM deliver one-to-one care to your loved one, unlike other types of care, where a single caregiver may be responsible for caring for a dozen clients all at the same time.
+A: If your parents or other loved ones find it difficult to enjoy a high quality of life without your help, the best option for them may be in-home care.
+Care Pros deliver one-to-one care to your loved one, unlike other types of care, where a single caregiver may be responsible for caring for a dozen clients all at the same time.